Brothers Hildebrandt: Career

-Greg Hildebrandt, Jr. also made major contributions to the production of a book entitled Greg & Tim Hildebrandt: The Tolkien Years, which gave an overview of the Tolkien genre artworks produced by Greg and Tim in the 1970s.
+Greg Hildebrandt Jr. also made major contributions to the production of a book entitled Greg & Tim Hildebrandt: The Tolkien Years, which gave an overview of the Tolkien genre artworks produced by Greg and Tim in the 1970s.

+Brothers Hildebrandt artwork for Lord of the Rings is featured in the Magic: The Gathering collectible trading card game as borderless cards.

 Greg's solo work and family

 Individually, Greg contributed to the art for the Trans-Siberian Orchestra's albums and concert merchandise.
-He also provided the cover art for Black Sabbath's Mob Rules album.
+He also provided the cover art for Black Sabbath's 1981 Mob Rules album.
 He started his American Beauties pinup art in 1999.
 In 2019, it was announced that Greg would provide cover art for a new series of Star Trek comics, Star Trek: Year Five, from IDW Publishing.
 This was the first time that Greg had worked on the Star Trek franchise.

 During the 1980s and 1990s Greg illustrated a number of classic books.
 These range from Greg Hildebrandt's Favorite Fairy Tales, Alice in Wonderland, Peter Cottontail's Surprise, Peter Pan and Robin Hood to Dracula, Poe: Stories and Poems and The Phantom of the Opera.
 During this time Greg also illustrated the holiday books Christmas Treasury and Treasures of Chanukah.

-In April 2022, Greg was reported among the more than three dozen comics creators who contributed to Operation USA's benefit anthology book, Comics for Ukraine: Sunflower Seeds, a project spearheaded by editor Scott Dunbier, whose profits would be donated to relief efforts for Ukrainian refugees resulting from the February 2022 Russian invasion of Ukraine.
+In April 2022, Greg was reported among the more than three dozen comics creators who contributed to Operation USA's benefit anthology book Comics for Ukraine: Sunflower Seeds, a project spearheaded by editor Scott Dunbier whose profits would be donated to relief efforts for Ukrainian refugees resulting from the February 2022 Russian invasion of Ukraine.
 Greg, who joined the project in its second week, explained his reasons for contributing thus: "Neither Jean nor I ever expected to live long enough to see Russia attack any country simply out of greed.
 The savagery we have witnessed in these past weeks is beyond anything we can fathom.
 Our hearts break for the people of Ukraine.
 The loss of life is stunning.
-The monstrously evil insanity of Putin’s War is equal to the Turks attempt to exterminate the Armenians in WWI and Hitler's attempt to exterminate the Jews in WWII.
+The monstrously evil insanity of Putin's War is equal to the Turks attempt to exterminate the Armenians in WWI and Hitler's attempt to exterminate the Jews in WWII.
 Any project that I can lend my art to that will thwart Putin is a project I will join with all my heart, soul and mind."

-Greg married his first wife Diana F. Stankowski in 1963.
+Greg married his first wife, Diana F. Stankowski, in 1963.
 Diana assisted in his art projects and was the model for Princess Leia on the Star Wars movie poster.
 They had two daughters and a son.
 In 1991 Greg began living with longtime colleague Jean Scrocco.
 The couple married in 2009.
+Greg died on October 31, 2024, at the age of 85.